 This is infuriating.
 Even if they are busy, it's clear they don't respect you.

-Their shell game is as bad as "I'm thinking of a number between one and ten."
+Their shell game is as bad as "I'm thinking of a number between 1 and 10."
 Whatever you guess, they can claim they were thinking of a different number.

 What's worse still, no matter how crazy their silence drives you, they're unassailable.
 They can always say "What?
 We didn't do or say anything!"
 Silence pleads innocence whether it's innocent or not.

 Bob Monkhouse says,"Silence is not only golden; it is seldom misquoted."
 That's cute, but it's absolutely wrong.
 There's probably no communication more misquoted than silence.
 It's very hard to know what it says.

 Silence is a window into a fundamental misunderstanding in semiotics, or the study of signs.
 In general and even in academic research, we assume that a sign is a thing.
 We say, "A green light means go," as though the meaning was in the light itself.